Genome Engineering Tool

 The Makefile holds all the commands necessary for managing the server and database, both in usage and development.
 Run make without arguments to see a list of commmands.

-Of course, any of these make targets can be run directly from a shell inside a container from either service:
+Any of these make targets can be run directly from a shell inside a container:

 you@localhost:edge$ docker-compose run --rm edge bash # Now you're inside the Docker container root@docker-image:/usr/src/edge# make test